mavnn/mavnn.github.com/source/_posts/2017-08-16-trying-dotnetcore-2-dot-0-with-f-number-today.markdown

 At this point, running ``dotnet run`` in the test directory should run your example test, and running ``dotnet build`` from the solution directory should successfully build your nice, portable, shiny, .NET Core 2.0 code.

 Enjoy, and remember this post has a shelf life: hopefully issues like the template woes I had should disappear quickly as the eco-system catches up with the latest release.

+> Thanks to Tim Preston for a minor correction to this post; our genius author had managed to copy and paste erroneous commands from his own command history...